M0n4GPT/MLops-Overview/llm-train.md

 litgpt finetune_full --config config/tiny-llama-full.yaml --train.global_batch_size 32 --train.micro_batch_size 8 --precision bf16-mixed
 ```

+#### Result:
+* The baseline model could not fit in the 80GB GPU memory.

+* The reduced batch size has a memory usage of 30.41GB but was slower 137.04s.
+The reason behind is that a smaller batch size reduces the memory footprint, but also reduces the efficiency of parallel computing, so the training becomes slower.

+* The gradient accumulation makes the training much faster with 57.19s, 7646.24 tok/s but slightly increased memory usage to 34.82GB.
+The reason behind is that multiple small batches are accumulated before updating weights, improving computing efficiency without significantly increasing memory usage.

+* The reduced precision further reduced memory usage to 20.10GB and faster training by using 34.97s, 12506.13 tok/s.
+Because lower precision reduces memory per parameter and speeds up computations and the consequence is lower model accuracy.

+* The mixed precision strategy results in slightly more memory used 31.32GB, and training slightly slower to 39.69s, 11016.98 tok/s.
+It's because it balances memory savings and numerical stability and lead to a trade-off between speed and accuracy.

 #### Experiment: Training Larger Models

 Scaling up to a 3B parameter model: